idozorenko/rancher-gitlab-deploy/README.md

                                   into (only needed if you are using an account API key instead of an environment API key)
-  --stack TEXT                    The name of the stack in Rancher (defaults
+  --stack TEXT                    The name of the stack in Rancher
-                                  to the name of the group in GitLab) [required] --sidekicks/--no-sidekicks      Upgrade service sidekicks at the same time?
-                                  Defaults to not upgrading sidekicks --new-sidekick-image NAME IMAGE If specified, replace the named sidekick image (and :tag) with this one during the upgrade.
+                                  [required]
+  --docker-compose TEXT           Name of docker-compose file
+                                  to create stack from [required].
+  --upgrade-service TEXT          The name of the service in Rancher to
+                                  upgrade [required].
 This flag can be used more than once.
-  --service TEXT                  The name of the service in Rancher to
-                                  upgrade (defaults to the name of the service in GitLab)  [required] --start-before-stopping / --no-start-before-stopping
+  --start-before-stopping / --no-start-before-stopping
                                   Should Rancher start new containers before
                                   stopping the old ones?